-Herb butter tastes like a luxury but is actually so easy to make and use that it could become part of your everyday meals.
+Herb butter tastes like a luxury but is actually so easy to make and use that it could become an everyday staple.
 Melt and drizzle it over seafood or cooked vegetables for an instant sauce.

-Herb butters can be part of elegant party fare or they can be an easy way to perk up a weeknight dinner.
+Herb butter can be part of elegant party fare or they can be an easy way to perk up a weeknight dinner.
 They are an excellent way to preserve fresh herbs, especially those like rosemary that lose some of their texture or flavor when dried.
-Parsley, cilantro (coriander), chives, tarragon, and chervil are also good candidates for herb butters.
+Parsley, cilantro (coriander), chives, tarragon, and chervil are also good candidates for herb butter.

-Herb butters are superb on fish and other seafood, and on almost any cooked vegetable.
+Herb butter is superb on fish and other seafood, and on almost any cooked vegetable.
 Use the smaller amount of herbs called for in the recipe if working with especially strong tasting herbs such as sage and rosemary; be a little more generous with the amount you include when the herb is a mild one like parsley.

-Herb butters will keep in the refrigerator for up to 2 months, and in the freezer for up to 6 months.
+Herb butter will keep in the refrigerator for up to two months, and in the freezer for up to 6 months.

-Here are a few suggestions for how to use herb butters.
+Here are a few suggestions for how to use herb butter.